-The main results of the paper are robust to alternative parameter values (see Appendix D).
-The results could be sensitive, however, to alternative modeling assumptions.
+The results could be sensitive, however, to other modeling assumptions.
 For instance, the model assumes that both outside and inside consumption use an identical good, differentiated only in the manner in which that good is consumed (e.g. food at a restaurant versus food at home).
-If, alternatively, inside and outside consumption were different goods (with limited factor mobility), then changes in the relative demand for these goods would lead to relative changes in prices.
-Including these price dynamics would likely strengthen the need for mitigation policies, since private mitigation would be reduced as a result of an increase in the relative price of inside consumption goods.
+If, alternatively, inside and outside consumption were different goods (with limited labor mobility across sectors), then a reduction in the relative demand for outside consumption would lead to declines in the relative price of outside consumption and the relative wage in that sector.
+There are two points to make here.
+First, including the dynamics of the relative price of outside consumption goods would likely strengthen the need for mitigation policies, since private mitigation would be reduced as a result of cheaper outside consumption.
+Second, while including labor immobility across sectors and the dynamics of the relative wage would certainly change the distribution of welfare losses from the pandemic, it would not necessarily change the importance of the subsidy-and-tax mitigation policy since the low-wage and low-wealth individuals that accept the subsidy are still better off relative to no public mitigation (by revealed preference), and higher-wage and higher-wealth individuals would still value the attenuated severity of the pandemic.

-33I do not consider this for the baseline, however, as implementing such a Pigouvian tax could be difficult, since the relevant margin is not the physical location of consumption but whether the activity is high-risk for transmission.
+&lt;sup>36I do not consider this for the baseline, however, as implementing such a Pigouvian tax could be difficult, since the relevant margin is not the physical location of consumption but whether the activity is high-risk for transmission.
 For example, in-home dining can be high-risk if it includes individuals from outside of one's own household.

 The model also assumes that inside labor and outside labor are perfect substitutes as factor inputs.
-What if, alternatively, outside consumption goods were comparatively intensive in outside labor (e.g. restaurant dining requires onsite restaurant staff)?
+What if, alternatively, the production of outside consumption goods was comparatively intensive in outside labor (e.g. restaurant dining requires onsite restaurant staff)?
 One concern could be that subsidizing low-wage individuals (who work almost exclusively outside) to stay at home would create labor shortages in the production of outside goods.
 All else equal, this would lead to an increase in the relative cost of outside labor and the relative price of outside goods, the latter of which would be desirable from a policy perspective since it would contribute to reducing the transmission of the virus (it would be akin to a Pigouvian tax on outside consumption).
 Thus, incorporating limited factor substitutability would also likely strengthen the need for mitigation policies.